1000 E. University Ave., Dept. 3311

 No Distance Track admission for Fall, 2014

 The implementation of the Higher Education Act - State Authorization has affected the admission of out-of-state students in distance leveling courses and the distance master's degree in speech-language pathology.
-At this time, the Division of Communication Disorders will not be admitting students into distance education or placing students in clinical practica in the following states: Arkansas, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, and Washington.
+At this time, the Division of Communication Disorders will not be admitting students into distance education or placing students in clinical practica in the following states: Alabama, Arkansas, Iowa, Kentucky, Louisiana, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, North Carolina, Ohio, Oregon, Rhode Island, and South Carolina and Washington.
+UW is working on agreements to remove Oregon, New Hampshire, New Jersey, Rhode Island, and South Carolina, and Washing from this list, but that will not occur in time for Fall, 2015 admits.
+Check back next spring for changes to this list.
 We have adopted this policy to comply with regulations in these states.
 Current distance students residing in these states will be allowed to complete their programs.

 The University of Wyoming Division of Communication Disorders has offered a distance master of science (MS) degree in speech-language pathology since January, 1988.
 This program is offered through a combination of distance learning technology and on-campus courses/practicum.
 The program was originally designed for Wyoming bachelor's level speech-language specialists employed in educational settings.
 However, this program has expanded to include students from throughout the United States with degrees in fields other than communication disorders.